Kandidatarbete-Chalmers-MCCX02-19-06/RaspberryPiRadarProgram/README.md

 An Android applicaiton is available on Google Play at https://play.google.com/store/apps/details?id=com.chalmers.respiradar, and the associated source code is available on GitHub at https://github.com/Kandidatarbete-Chalmers-MCCX02-19-06/ResPiRadar.

+## Source code
+The Python program is located in the MainProgram folder.
+Following scripts and modules are available:
+- `main.py`\
+  Main program to start all threads and services.
+- `bluetooth_server_module.py`\
+  Module to host the Bluetooth server.
+Can connect up to seven devices.
+Every connection starts a nwe thread to read incomming commands.
+- `data_acquisition_module.py`\
+  Module to acquire radar data.
+Tracks the highets peak to calculate relative distance movements from the phase.
+- `signal_processing_module.py`\
+  Module to signal process the relative movements to obtain heart rate and repiratory rate with Schmitt trigger and FFT.
+- `filter.py`\
+  Creates band-pass filter to filter the relative movements.

+There is also MATLAB files in the folder MATLAB to signal process radar data afterwards.

 ## Licence
 MIT License